mikecroucher/awesome-MATLAB/README.md

 * [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from Mathworks.
 * [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from Mathworks
 * [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a free MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
 Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
-* [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox is meant to facilitate the manipulation of images and video in Matlab.
-Its purpose is to complement, not replace, Matlab's Image Processing Toolbox, and in fact it requires that the Matlab Image Toolbox be installed.
+* [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox is meant to facilitate the manipulation of images and video in MATLAB.
+Its purpose is to complement, not replace, MATLAB's Image Processing Toolbox, and in fact it requires that the MATLAB Image Toolbox be installed.
 * [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.

 ## Interfacing with other languages